Skip to content

 ⚡ Optimized Translation Function (tFast)

-The $t() function uses a layered lookup strategy optimized for speed:
+The $t() function uses a direct lookup strategy optimized for speed:

 1. Pre-computed context: Locale and route name are calculated once during navigation, not on every $t() call